-The key to making Box work in your organization is to integrate it with your existing applications using modern,
+The key to making Box work in your organization is to integrate it with your existing applications using modern, open protocols.

 Box goes beyond cloud storage, offering more of a platform for file sharing and collaboration.
 The company has aggressively integrated its service with other cloud applications and pushed enterprise-friendly security and management features.
 The idea is to have one single place to store and access data, no matter the device or application being used.